-Based on the scenario laid out above, a home with grid-tied solar panels will generate lots of excess solar power during the summer.
-The homeowner can then carry these credits over and use them during the winter, when their grid imports are higher than solar power exports.
+A home with grid-tied solar panels will generate lots of excess solar power during the summer.
+The homeowner can then carry these credits over and use them during the winter when their grid imports are higher than solar power exports.

-All you need for a grid-tied solar system installation is:
+Here are all the components you need for a grid-tied solar system installation:

 The biggest advantage of grid-tied solar systems is that they are much cheaper than other types of solar systems.

 Their lower upfront cost means higher monthly savings, a higher return on investment (ROI), and the shortest payback period.